Ethics and Responsibilities of Authors

 - The reason for the addition or deletion of author,

-- A written confirmation (send it scanned by e-mail) where all the authors agree that the notified operation is a named person is added or removed from the list of authors.
+- A written confirmation (send a scanned copy by e-mail) where all the authors agreed to the said action for the named person is to be added or removed from the list of authors.

 - The editor will notify the author that needs to be added or removed from the list and will ask for his consent.